Towards Understanding Steering Strength: Experiments

 \section{Experiments}

-In this section, we empirically validate on transformers spanning a wide range of sizes (Table~\ref{tab:models}) the main results of Sec.~\ref{sec:main}: the ``bump'' pattern in next-token probabilities, the $U$-shaped behavior of cross-entropy around $\alpha=0$, and the sigmoidal evolution of concept probability.
+In this section, we empirically validate on transformers spanning a wide range of sizes (Table~\ref{tab:models}) the main results of Section~\ref{sec:main}: the ``bump'' pattern in next-token probabilities, the $U$-shaped behavior of cross-entropy around $\alpha=0$, and the sigmoidal evolution of concept probability.
 We observe these behaviors consistently across \textbf{model types} (base, instruction-tuned, multimodal), \textbf{scales} (few million to several billion parameters), and \textbf{concepts}.
-Steering is implemented as described in Sec.~\ref{sec:steering-practice}.
-We consider $8$ concepts spanning a range of safety-related behaviors (listed in App.~\ref{app:more-results}).
-Each experiment corresponds to a choice of \emph{\{steering vector, model, steered layer, input prompt\}}; the figures in this section illustrate \textbf{typical steering behavior} by fixing the concept (here, ``evil'', ``depression'' and ``joy''), steering a middle layer~\citep{chen_et_al_2025a}, and using the \emph{random} construction of $P$.
-App.~\ref{app:more-results} reports additional configurations and results, including other layers, concepts, and models with \textbf{contrastive} $N$, error bars under resampling of $P$ and $N$, runs with normalized $\vbf$, steering only the last token $\hbf^{(\ell)}_{-1, :}$, and the impact of steering on MMLU.
-Finally, App.~\ref{app:more-results} also reports results for additional input prompts, since each next-token probability plot is computed for a fixed context.
+Steering is implemented as described in Section~\ref{sec:steering-practice}.
+We consider $12$ concepts spanning a range of safety-related behaviors (listed in Table~\ref{tab:steered-tokens}).
+These concepts are inspired by the \emph{personas} introduced in~\citet{chen_et_al_2025a} and are selected to encourage the LLM to exhibit the corresponding character trait (\emph{e.g.,} joy) or topic (\emph{e.g.,} math).
+Each experiment corresponds to a choice of \emph{\{steering vector, model, steered layer, input prompt\}}; the figures in this section illustrate \textbf{typical steering behavior} by fixing the concept (here, ``evil'', ``depression'' and ``joy''), steering a middle layer~\citep{chen_et_al_2025a}, and using the \emph{random} construction of $N$.
+Table~\ref{tab:appendix-figure-guide} reports additional configurations and results, including other layers, concepts, and models with \textbf{contrastive} $N$, error bars under resampling of $P$ and $N$, runs with normalized $\vbf$, steering only the last token $\hbf^{(\ell)}_{-1, :}$, the impact of steering on MMLU, low-data setting with $|P| = |N| = 10$, and the robustness of the concept probability curves with respect to the chosen LLM judge.
+Finally, Appendix~\ref{app:more-results} also reports results for additional input prompts, since each next-token probability plot is computed for a fixed context.
 Notably, our code is modular, enabling extensions to unseen configurations.